 Use the Metric Finder and Metadata Catalog 🔗

-The Splunk Infrastructure Monitoring Metric Finder and Metadata Catalog makes it quick and easy to find the metrics you monitor, across infrastructure and over diverse applications and sources.
-This topic shows you how to leverage the Metric Finder and Metadata Catalog to find, view, and edit information about the metadata in your system.
+Splunk Observability Cloud’s Metric Finder and Metadata Catalog make it quick and easy to find, view, and edit the metrics and metadata you monitor, across infrastructure and over diverse applications and sources.

 Use the Metric Finder 🔗